 4 free-style foot races to walk or run in one go.
 Open to both experienced racers and walkers:

-In 2017, no major changes to routes for the différent Trails: the 177 km will run as it has done last year, in a loop shape from Vannes back to Vannes in the same direction: Vannes to Arradon - Larmor - Baden - Auray - Locmariaque r- Port-Navalo - Sarzeau and back to Vannes.
+In 2018, no major changes to routes for the différent Trails: the 177 km will run as it has done last year, in a loop shape from Vannes back to Vannes in the same direction: Vannes to Arradon - Larmor - Baden - Auray - Locmariaque r- Port-Navalo - Sarzeau and back to Vannes.
 Half way around the course racers of Grand Raid 177km will be required to cross the Gulf from Locmariaquer to Port-Navalo by boat and a mid-race refreshment stop will be provided after the boat crossing at Port-Navalo.
 The 87 kilometre Raid foot race will kick off at Port du Crouesty and end at the esplanade in Vannes harbour.
 Trail 56 is a 56 km foot race that starts at Sarzeau and ends in Vannes as well.
-The 36 kilometre Ronde des Douaniers race will depart from Séné.
-But, The route of the 29 kilometre Nordic Walk changes.
-The race will start at Séné.
+The 36 kilometre Ronde des Douaniers race will depart from Séné and the 28 kilometre Nordic Walk will also leave from Séné.

 As usual the finish line for all races is on the esplanade in Vannes harbour.

 Teams comprising of at least a minimum of 5 competitors can participate in the Ultra Marin Challenge.
 Each team member selects one of the 5 races and those who successfully reach the finish lines earn from 1 to 6 points for their team depending on their choice of race.